kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs Plugin

-- Make test_modes.sh to a python script instead.
 - Only activate pods we need to schedule
 - Reactivate not scheduled pods after plan execution.
 - Somehow ensure that the cluster state is the same throughout execution.
 Consider to evict non-planned pods.